 Figure 3 Method accuracy per data set (methods along the x axis are ordered by their mean accuracy over the data sets)

-The method execution times, summed over the six data sets, are presented in Table 4.
-The bulk of the software implementation was done in MatlabTM, making use of the PRTools toolbox (TU Delft, 2015).
-The MI and JMI criteria were however computed using the FEAST (FEAture Selection Toolbox) C implementation (Brown et al., 2012).
+The method execution times, summed over the six data sets, are provided for reference in Table 4.
 The execution time of FCR competes well with the other methods.
-(Guyon and Elisseeff, 2003)
+The NaiveBC criterion is slower to compute than the MI criterion as it uses a five-fold cross-validation, implemented in MatlabTM, to evaluate the classification accuracy.
+MI is computed once-off using the efficient FEAST C++ implementation.
+Methods using the NaiveBC criterion are consequently slower than their MI counterparts.
+JMI is faster than the related FS-MI method, as the criterion only requires MI computations between pairwise combinations of features and the class labels, while the MI criterion is evaluated on the combination all selected features.
+BE is known to be less efficient than FS (Guyon and Elisseeff, 2003), and is slowest of the tested methods.

 Table 4 Method cumulative execution time over all data